jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (7) Regulations under this clause are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 Power ends at, and any regulations made are revoked at, start of 1 July 2026 (8) Regulations made under this clause cannot be made after, and are revoked by this clause at, the start of 1 July 2026.

+### Part 10 — Provisions relating to Social Security Amendment Act 2025

+### 99 Definitions for this Part
+In this Part, unless the context otherwise requires,—
+  - **amendment Act** means the Social Security Amendment Act 2025
+  - **commencement** means—
+    (a) the start of 26 May 2025, for an amendment that commences under section 2(1) of the amendment Act; or (b) the start of 20 October 2025, for an amendment that commences under section 2(4) of the amendment Act.

+### 100 Application of requirement to have completed jobseeker profile
+Sections 183A to 183D (as inserted by the amendment Act) apply to a person (P) specified in section 183A(1), and to P’s spouse or partner specified in section 183A(3) (if any), only if—
+  (a) MSD is contacted by P (or by some other person acting on P’s behalf) after commencement requesting financial assistance under this Act for P; and
+  (b) the request for financial assistance for P is not one—
+    (i) described in section 183A(1)﻿(b); and
+    (ii) for the regrant under section 336 of a specified benefit.

+### 101 Application of amendments relating to obligations failures
+Amendments relating to obligations failures that cannot be counted (1) The following sections of this Act as amended or inserted by the amendment Act apply only to an obligation failure that occurred, in whole, after commencement:
+  (a) section 235, definition of failure, paragraph (b), references to sections 242(1) and (3), 287, and 287A:
+  (b) section 242(1) and (3):
+  (c) section 287:
+  (d) section 287A.
+Other amendments relating to obligations failures
+(2) Any other amendments made to this Act by the amendment Act and relating to an obligation failure apply only to an obligation failure that is—
+  (a) an obligation failure that occurred, in whole, after commencement; or (b) an obligation failure by a person (P) that—
+    (i) occurred, in whole or in part, before commencement; and (ii) is active at commencement (see subclause (3)).
+(3) An obligation failure by P is active at commencement under subclause (2)﻿(b)﻿(ii) only if, at commencement, one or both of the following applied to it:
+  (a) a section 252 notice had been given to P:
+  (b) P had not yet recomplied.
+(4) Subclause (3) applies whether or not, at commencement, any of the following had effect:
+  (a) a reduction (by half or to zero) of the rate of P’s main benefit:
+  (b) a suspension or cancellation of P’s main benefit:
+  (c) a suspension of P’s in-hand allowance and any incentive payments (if P is receiving a youth payment or young parent payment):
+  (d) a suspension or cancellation of P’s youth payment and any incentive payments:
+  (e) a suspension or cancellation of P’s young parent payment and any incentive payments.

+### 102 Application of amendments about work gap eligibility for, and expiry and regrant of, jobseeker support or other specified benefits
+Amendments to which clause applies
+(1) The amendments made to this Act by the amendment Act on 1 July 2025 apply only to a benefit that commences or, as the case may be, last commences, on or after that date.
+(2) However, subclause (1) is subject to—
+  (a) Part 14 of Schedule 1 of the Social Security Regulations 2018 (as inserted by the amendment Act); and (b) the savings in subclauses (3) and (4); and
+  (c) clause 103 (regulations for transitional and savings purposes).
+Saving of section 21(3)
+(3) Section 21(3) continues to apply, despite its repeal on 1 July 2025, to jobseeker support that, under clause 25 of Schedule 1 of the Social Security Regulations 2018, remains subject to Schedule 6 of those regulations as in force immediately before 1 July 2025.
+Saving of exemptions granted under section 334 and in force on 1 July 2025 (4) An exemption granted under section 334 and regulation 189 (as that section and regulation were in force before their repeal and revocation on 1 July 2025), and that is in force on 1 July 2025, remains in force—
+  (a) according to the terms on which the exemption was granted; and (b) as if that section and regulation were not so repealed and revoked.

+### 103 Regulations for transitional and savings purposes
+Power to make regulations on recommendation of Minister (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations prescribing transitional provisions, savings provisions, or both, related to amendments made by the Social Security Amendment Act 2025 to this Act.
+Regulations must be for specified transitional or savings purposes (2) The regulations must be for either or both of the following purposes:
+  (a) facilitating, or ensuring the orderliness of, the transition to those amendments being brought into operation:
+  (b) ensuring that existing rights or obligations continue as part of, or despite, that transition.
+Requirements for recommendation of Minister
+(3) The Minister must not recommend the making of regulations made under subclause (1) unless satisfied that those regulations—
+  (a) are reasonably necessary for either or both of the purposes in subclause (2)﻿(a) and (b); and (b) are consistent with the purposes of the amendments made by the Social Security Amendment Act 2025 to this Act.
+Provisions prescribed may be in addition to or instead of specified clauses (4) The transitional provisions or savings provisions prescribed by regulations made under subclause (1) may be provisions in addition to or instead of all or any of clauses 99 to 102 of this Part as inserted by the Social Security Amendment Act 2025.
+What prescribed transitional provisions or savings provisions may do (5) The transitional provisions or savings provisions prescribed by regulations made under subclause (1) may do all or any of the following:
+  (a) provide that, for a transitional period, in any circumstances, or subject to any conditions, specified in the regulations, 1 or more provisions (including definitions) of this Act do not apply, or apply with modifications or additions:
+  (b) provide that, for a transitional period, in any circumstances, or subject to any conditions, specified in the regulations, 1 or more provisions repealed, amended, or revoked by those amendments are to continue to apply, or apply with modifications or additions, as if they had not been repealed, amended, or revoked:
+  (c) provide for any other matter necessary for either or both of the purposes in subclause (2)﻿(a) and (b).
+Secondary legislation
+(6) Regulations made under this clause are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+Power ends at, and any regulations made are revoked at, start of 1 July 2028 (7) Regulations made under this clause cannot be made after, and are revoked by this clause at, the start of 1 July 2028.

 ## Schedule 2 — Dictionary